ThermoPilot/ThermoPilot/CODE_OF_CONDUCT.md

 # ThermoPilot Code of Conduct

-ThermoPilot is an open‑source project built with care, curiosity, and a genuine desire to help people get more stability, performance, and insight from their Windows systems.
+ThermoPilot is an open‑source project built with care, curiosity, and a commitment to helping people achieve more stability, performance, and insight from their Windows systems.
 This project welcomes users, contributors, and learners of all backgrounds and experience levels.

 To keep this community healthy, respectful, and productive, the following expectations apply to everyone who interacts with the project.